Aphria Inc Stock – What You Need to Know

 Earlier we talked about Aphria’s appeal as a low-cost producer of cannabis.
 Being able to produce low-cost cannabis at scale, and then sell it at varying price points, will be critical for any company that wants to compete in the increasingly competitive cannabis growing space.
 If you’re an investor in Aphria, there are some simple metrics that you can pay attention to over time that will be easy to monitor.
 Pay attention to “kilos sold per quarter” and “adjusted gross margins”.
 Here are these metrics over time:

-These values were pulled from the “Management Discussion and Analysis” documents which are posted at this location every quarter.
+These values were pulled from the “Management Discussion and Analysis” documents which are posted in their site every quarter.
 These are rudimentary metrics that are meaningful and easy to follow.
 How much weed did they sell and how much did it cost to produce?
 Who cares how many “fully-funded” million square-foot warehouses a company has, we’re more interested in how much cannabis is being grown and sold and how cheaply it can be produced.
 Aphria’s management team has made it clear that these are key metrics so pay attention to them going forward.
 Speaking of the management team, let’s talk about them a bit.

 Managing Company-Specific Risk